prpole/dissertation/chapter3/norris_capitalocene.md

 wake, and is in the moment of the *The Octopus* sweeping over the face of the Earth.
 Financial markets determine planting decisions, but perhaps more importantly structure the collective common sense of the biggest agricultural producers.
+And their assemblages are not local partnerships between farmer and sheep, sheep and soil, but failed attempts to harness a global crop and division of labor---a failure that produces monsters.

 *DOMESTICATING THE PLANET*

+In adapting LeConte's Psychozoic theory into a green critique of capitalism, Norris envisions a planetary force in the form of a natural-industrial-economic assemblage---a force driven by capitalism, not individuals.
+But what does this force actually do to the Earth?
 Finally, the issue comes to the fore of domestication, and the human’s---or capital’s---“organization” of the environment entire.
-LeConte’s Psychozoic rests on the idea that domestication is the means by which humanity has assumed a geological status, which for him is the defining factor of the Neolithic and speaks to a larger process of artificial selection of useful species over dangerous ones.
-Over the course of the novel, images recur of domestication-through-organization, a continual making of collectivities out of individual humans and non-human animals.
+The Psychozoic rests on the idea that domestication is the means by which humanity has assumed a geological status, which for him is the defining factor of the Neolithic and speaks to a larger process of artificial selection of useful species over dangerous ones.
+Over the course of the novel, images recur of domestication-through-organization, a continual making of collectivities out of individual humans and non-human animals, collectivities that can then be harnessed in the larger capitalist, global assemblage.
-In almost all cases, these images end in slaughter, but the collectivizing act continues.
-The question is, who is doing the organizing, of whom, and to what end.
-Norris’s assumes and transmutes images of domestication to link the organization of human and extra-human work, showing that both are ways to exploit the Cheap Nature for the benefit of capital gain.
+In almost all cases, these images end in slaughter, but the collectivizing act continues regardless.
+The question is who is doing the organizing, of whom, and to what end.
+The literal answers vary, but taken as a whole the novel assumes and transmutes images of domestication to link the organization of human and extra-human work, showing that both are ways to exploit Cheap Nature for the benefit of capital gain.

 The first such image is the ill-fated herd of sheep who will be slaughtered by the train.
-Herded by Vanamee on Annixter’s ranch, they represent a sort of sublimity of their own, “[h]undreds upon hundreds upon hundreds of grey, rounded backs, all exactly alike, huddled, close-packed, alive, hid[ing] the earth from sight.”
+Herded by Vanamee on Annixter’s ranch, they represent an almost inconceivable force of their own, “[h]undreds upon hundreds upon hundreds of grey, rounded backs, all exactly alike, huddled, close-packed, alive, hid[ing] the earth from sight.”
 Innumerability and organization make them a single mass, and they become “alive” in a sense